phamduonghung/BD-RPCA/README.md

 ## Requirements:
-1. To print nice pdf figures, the "export_fig" package was used, which required software support downloaded from the following link (there is also portable version of this software): https://www.ghostscript.com/download/gpcldnld.html
+1. To print nice pdf figures, the "export_fig" package was used, which required software support downloaded from the following link (there is also a portable version of this software): https://www.ghostscript.com/download/gpcldnld.html
 2.